apache/arrow/docs/source/cpp/flight.rst

    be hard to choose a timeout for the entire operation.
 Instead, what is often desired is a per-read or per-write timeout so that the operation fails if it isn't making progress.
-This can be implemented with a background thread that calls cancel() on a timer, with the main thread resetting the timer every time an operation completes successfully.
+This can be implemented with a background thread that calls Cancel() on a timer, with the main thread resetting the timer every time an operation completes successfully.
 For a fully-worked out example, see the Cookbook.